 - Catalogue No. 2 - Articles #467-#678 belonging to John T. and Lydia T. Morris, by JTM.
 2006.3.2.

 - Catalogue Index Volume 2 - Articles Belonging to John T. and Lydia T. Morris.
 2006.3.3

 - Floor Plan of Compton Mansion 1909 from Compton Atlas on beeswax.
 2012.5.3

 - Ode to Miss Morris an excerpt from the Kellner Diaries.
 Aboard S.S.
-Lahn, in November 1889, from Miss Kellner’s comments: Miss Morris received a poem in blank verse from fellow passenger Rev. Dr. Aberigh Mackay, as a mark of his admiration for her. – And pleasant memories will gather around this poem, as in after years the occasion and all incidents will be recalled.
+Lahn, in November 1889 Miss Kellner, a nurse and companion kept diaries of what transpired.
+She writes that Miss Morris received a poem in blank verse from fellow passenger Rev. Dr. Aberigh Mackay. " And pleasant memories will gather around this poem, as in after years the occasion and all incidents will be recalled".
 2012.7.2

 Life at Compton

 Dr. Frank Gould, Estate Manager 1898-1919, kept monthly account books for John T. Morris showing estate employees wages, expenses, and estate sales of eggs and butter.

 John Tonkin, Estate Head Gardener 1917-1932, left eleven yearly journals of gardening at Compton Estate and Bloomfield Farm.
 These volumes provide a rich insight into the seasonal gardening tasks, horticultural and agricultural practices, and the seasonal and full-time grounds staff.
 These diaries were or are being transcribed by Archives & History volunteers: Susan Marshall, Elizabeth Gavula, Pat McKeown, Greg Sliner, Tom Boyle, Cathy Hilliard and Michelle Elizabeth Lineberger.